kartverket/matrikkel-kafka-light/README.md

 ## Overview

-The project exists of an broker application, and client library.
+The project consists of a broker application, and a client library.

 ```mermaid
 flowchart TD